-- Learn about Spain's distinctive history and culture from author and art curator Anneli Bojstad. - Explore the culture of Islamic Spain through its magnificent monuments including Seville's Alcazar, Córdoba's Great Mosque and Granada's Alhambra and Generalife gardens. - In Toledo, study fascinating relationships between Christian, Jewish and Islamic visual culture. - Explore the famed white town of Ronda and the lesser known Renaissance gem that is Úbeda. - Visit Philip II's monastery palace, El Escorial, and one of the great castles from which Castile took its name, Segovia's royal castle. - At the Prado, encounter the greatness of 17th-century masters like Velazquez and the genius of Goya, as well as German and Italian masterpieces. - Trace the importance of the Iberian peninsula during antiquity at the Roman ruins of Itálica near Seville and at Spain's National Archaeological Museum in Madrid. - Chart Spain's extraordinary contribution to contemporary art and architecture at Madrid's avantgarde CaixaForum, Málaga's recently opened Centre Pompidou, Gaudí's extraordinary architectural fantasies in Barcelona, and the art of Picasso, Dalí and Miró. - Attend a traditional flamenco show in Seville and a performance at Barcelona's Palau de la Música Catalana designed in the Catalan modernista style by architect Lluís Domènech i Montanera. - Experience Spanish hospitality at grand urban palaces as their owners welcome us into their homes.
+- Learn about Spain's distinctive history and culture from author and art curator Anneli Bojstad. - Explore the culture of Islamic Spain through its magnificent monuments including Seville's Alcazar, Córdoba's Great Mosque and Granada's Alhambra and Generalife gardens. - In Toledo, study fascinating relationships between Christian, Jewish and Islamic visual culture. - Explore the famed white town of Ronda, enjoy an exclusive visit to a private palace, and stay in the historic Parador which offers spectacular views of the gorge and the Puente Nuevo. - Visit Philip II's monastery palace, El Escorial, and one of the great castles from which Castile took its name, Segovia's royal castle. - At the Prado, encounter the greatness of 17th-century masters like Velazquez and the genius of Goya, as well as German and Italian masterpieces. - Trace the importance of the Iberian peninsula during antiquity at the Roman ruins of Itálica near Seville and at Spain's National Archaeological Museum in Madrid. - Chart Spain's extraordinary contribution to contemporary art and architecture at Madrid's avantgarde CaixaForum, Málaga's recently opened Centre Pompidou, Gaudí's extraordinary architectural fantasies in Barcelona, and the art of Picasso, Dalí and Miró. - Attend a traditional flamenco show in Seville and a performance at Barcelona's Palau de la Música Catalana (to be confirmed in 2022) - designed in the Catalan modernista style by architect Lluís Domènech i Montanera. - Experience Spanish hospitality at grand urban palaces as their owners welcome us into their homes.
 In Segovia we enjoy an evening reception overlooking the Roman aqueduct, while in Toledo we are served refreshments at a private palace with magnificent views of the Cathedral. - Enjoy free time in Seville, Toledo, Madrid and Barcelona to further explore these fascinating cities at your leisure. - Muse on Spain's epic, tragic and romantic history as we dine in a lovely old garden restaurant overlooking the Alhambra at sunset.